mursaw/Master/README.md

 chmod +x ./main.sh

-then run the following with PASSWORD as your chosen password
+then run the following with PASSWORD as your chosen WALLET password.

 sudo ./main.sh PASSWORD